steveesamson/appbee/README.md

 The `'*'` policy is either global to the whole `routes` or global the `routes` within `HTTP` methods.
 Routes could also be whitelisted by setting the value to `true`; it can also be barred completely by setting the value to `false` indicative of `not reachable`.
 Policy could be commas-separated like `'isAuthed,hasAccess'`, single string like `'isAuthed'` or an array like `['isAuthed','hasAccess']`.

 Also, multiple policies can be applied to the same route; the evaluation occurs from left-to-right when they are specified as an array of `policies` or string of policies separated by commas.
 Every `policy` set overrides the global one, therefore, if the intention is to still have the `global policy` in effect in addition to `another` policy, it must be specify in the `new policy`.
 This is important.
-For instance, is I still want policy `isAuthed` with another one `hasAcess` policy, I will do so:
+For instance, if I still want policy `isAuthed` with another one `hasAcess` policy, I will do so:

 ```javascript
 post:{